VinayKale1998/neoma-assessment/README.md

 ## Introduction

 Welcome to our Social Media Platform, a robust and user-friendly Node.js application designed for dynamic social interactions and content management.
-This application, built with Node.js, Express.js, and MongoDB, offers a comprehensive suite of features tailored for an engaging social media experience.
+This application, built with Node.js, Express.js, and MongoDB, offers a comprehensive arrau of features for an engaging social media experience.

 ## Key Features